Skip to content

 Note

-keyword is an optional, but encouraged, macro that doesn't actuall do anything.
-It's used to markup the type and make it clear this is a dynamic array, and not just an int*
+The dyna keyword is an optional, but encouraged, macro that doesn't actually do anything.
+It's used to markup the type and make it clear this is a dynamic array, and not just an int*.

 You may store any kind of element you wish, including structs.
 However, since the array will grow as necessary elements cannot store pointers to themselves or any other element.
 Pointers into the array are not stable.
 A good workaround is to instead store indices into the array, and fetch pointers to elements only temporarily.